Civil War on the Don: First successes of the Soviets

-Kazaks' rebellion against Soviet Power
+Cossacks' rebellion against Soviet Power

-Discontent was brewing among the Kazaks over the beginning of the redistribution of land on the Don, and the fact that "out–of–town" peasants, who had previously rented land from the Kazaks, were beginning to occupy and cultivate Cossack allotments in the yurts of Cossack villages.
-Contradictions in the countryside grew and led to numerous Kazaks' rebellions against the new government.
-The situation was aggravated by the entry of German Troops into the region: German Cavalry occupied the entire western part of the Donets District, German Garrisons were located in the villages of Kamenskaya and Ust–Belokalitvenskaya, in Millerovo, Bataysk, the Germans occupied Taganrog and the Taganrog District and found themselves 12 kilometers from Novocherkassk.
+Discontent was brewing among the Cossacks over the beginning of the redistribution of land on the Don, and the fact that outlander peasants, who had previously rented land from the Cossacks, were beginning to occupy and cultivate Cossack allotments in the yurts of Cossack stanitsas.
+Contradictions in the countryside grew and led to numerous Cossacks' rebellions against the new government.
+The situation was aggravated by the entry of German Troops into the region: German Cavalry occupied the entire western part of the Donets District, German Garrisons were located in the stanitsas of Kamenskaya and Ust–Belokalitvenskaya, in Millerovo, Bataysk, the Germans occupied Taganrog and the Taganrog District and found themselves 12 kilometers from Novocherkassk.

-The turn of the Kazaks against the Bolsheviks allowed the White Movement to gain social support and an economic base in the Don.
-Having risen to armed struggle against Soviet Power, the Don Kazaks restored the Ataman's Power in May.
-General Pyotr Krasnov, elected as the Military Ataman, began to form the Don Armiya from Cossack Detachments, using the assistance of German Troops and establishing an exchange of grain with them for weapons and ammunition.
+The turn of the Cossacks against the Bolsheviks allowed the White Movement to gain social support and an economic base in the Don.
+Having risen to armed struggle against Soviet Power, the Don Cossacks restored the Ataman's Power in May.
+General Pyotr Krasnov, elected as the Military Ataman, began to form the Don Army from Cossack Detachments, using the assistance of German Troops and establishing an exchange of grain with them for weapons and ammunition.

 On May 4, 1918, the last Bolsheviks evacuated from Rostov to the Kuban Region.
 The next day, the Drozdovites entered the city, but were driven out by the Red Units.
-Having received a message from the Kazaks, they went towards Novocherkassk and helped the Cossack Detachments drive the Reds out of the capital of the Don Kazaks.
-They refused to stay with the Kazaks and went south to join the Volunteer Armiya.
+Having received a message from the Cossacks, they went towards Novocherkassk and helped the Cossack Detachments drive the Reds out of the capital of the Don Cossacks.
+They refused to stay with the Cossacks and went south to join the Volunteer Army.

-On May 8, Krasnov's Kazaks (Turoverov's Cavalry) and German Units (the 20th Reserve Division, which remained in the city until December 1918) occupy Rostov.
+On May 8, Krasnov's Cossacks (Turoverov's Cavalry) and German Units (the 20th Reserve Division, which remained in the city until December 1918) occupy Rostov.
 The Don Soviet Republic ceased to exist.